alexzgu/karaoke_subtitle_dataset/README.md

 1. The original subtitles data are in WebVTT format that supports <> formating tags.
 2. The parsing process takes a <u>color-based</u> approach to separate the text into the tokens (see examples below).
+   1. If your subtitles do not use color to separate spoken text in a line, this repository will not help you.
 3. The entire line of text must be <u>visible</u> and <u>unchanged</u> the entire time it's displayed (see examples below).

 Below are <u>examples</u> and <u>non-examples</u> of supported subtitle formatting.</h3>